What is a Nazarene

 Jerome lived his life much like the Epicureans: “Eat, drink and be merry for tomorrow we die” and “if it feels good do it”.

-Luke 12:19 Then he said to himself, “I have accumulated an abundance of goods*, which will last for many years; *take it easy*[373]; eat, drink, and *be merry*.
-20 But Yehovah said to him, “You ignorant man!
-Tonight, your *breath of life*[5590] will be *demanded back*[523}; then who will own your provisions?”
-21 This awaits the one who accumulates wealth for himself, but is not rich in Yehovah.
-YMES
+Luke 12:19-21 Then I’ll say to myself, ‘I have accumulated enough goods to last for many years.
+I’ll take it easy, eat, drink, and be merry.’
+20 But Yehovah told him, ‘You ignorant man!
+Tonight your life [psyche, Gr: psuche] will be demanded back.
+Now who will get all your things?’
+21 This is what awaits anyone who accumulates wealth for himself, but doesn’t have riches with Yehovah.”

 Yet Jerome also attacked the Epicureans, but for entirely different reasons.
-He is virtually the sole historical writer about the person of the Epicurean philosopher and poet Lucretius who lived from about 95-54 BC..
+He is virtually the sole historical writer about the person of the Epicurean philosopher and poet Lucretius who lived from about 95-54 BC.
 Lucretius was perhaps the first evolutionist, tho he was not an atheist.
 Lucretius attacked the pagan notion of an everburning hell fire, and that is where Jerome departed from the Epicureans!

 “Following Epicurus he [Lucretius] sets before himself the aim of finally crushing that fear of the gods and that fear of death resulting from it which he regards as the source of all the human ills.
 Incidentally he desires also to purify the heart from other violent passions which corrupt it and mar its peace.
 But the source even of these-the passions of ambition and avarice-he finds in the fear of death; and that fear he resolves into the fear of eternal punishment after death.